 - Visit the serenely beautiful Big Wild Goose Pagoda Park and learn about the 1,300-year history of Buddhism in Xi’an

 Our Xi’an Report: Final Thoughts

 Xi’an is a city that is blessed with more than its fair share of fabulous historical sites and it would be easy not to report on the Old City Wall.
 It would be a mistake not to spend time here if you can – the wall is quite magnificent.

 Have you tried cycling the Xian city wall?
-Do share your Xi’an report and photos in the comments below.
+What would your own Xi’an report look like?
+Do share with photos, in the comments below.